Brittany-Reid/node_code_query/README.md

 ...
 NCQ [fs] > _
 ```
-A list with all fs functions are printed on screen (omitted for space).
+A list with all fs functions is printed on screen (omitted for space).

 7. Run the snippet.
-We replaced the file with a common unix file.
+We used a common unix file for illustration.

 ```sh
 NCQ [fs] >  file = fs.readFileSync(new URL('file:///etc/passwd'))